-For most, her very public breakdown in 2007 and subsequent hospitalization still mark a cultural realization that even in the flip phone age, celebrityism can drive people to the very edge.
-What most of us didn’t realize at the time was that her own father, Jamie Spears, allegedly took advantage of his daughter’s public humiliation and fragile state, and entered as her conservator against her wishes, becoming the chief exploiter in her life.
+For most, her very public breakdown in 2007 and subsequent hospitalisation still marks a cultural realisation that even in the flip phone age, celebrityism can drive people to the very edge.
+What most of us didn’t realise at the time was that her own father, Jamie Spears, allegedly took advantage of his daughter’s public humiliation and fragile state, and entered as her conservator against her wishes, becoming the chief exploiter in her life.

-Released this week on Hulu in the U.S., The New York Times Presents: Framing Britney Spears is an unauthorized documentary about the star’s abhorrent treatment by the media during her rise to fame at the age of 16.
-It goes on to discuss the circumstances at the start of the legal conservatorship and the many injustices that have led up to where she is today, a 39-year-old woman with little to no access to her own assets or free will.
+Released this week on Hulu in the U.S., The New York Times Presents: Framing Britney Spears is an unauthorised documentary about the star’s abhorrent treatment by the media during her rise to fame at the age of 16.
+It goes on to discuss the circumstances at the start of the legal conservatorship and the many injustices that have led up to where she is today; A 39-year-old woman with little to no access to her own assets or free will.

 — Sarah Jessica Parker (@SJP) February 7, 2021